AntonyFrancis-Aubergine/AI-generated-system/backend/README.md

 #### Authentication

 - `POST /api/v1/auth/register` - Register a new user
+  - Only USER and INSTRUCTOR roles are allowed for public registration
+  - ADMIN accounts cannot be created through public registration
 - `POST /api/v1/auth/login` - Login a user

 #### Fitness Classes (User)